This is a sponsored post by National Vision, a supporter of NewGradOptometry & new graduate optometrists! 😎

 Documentation of exams and getting used to office flow is important to feel comfortable with, but don’t worry, you can take your time with this.

-Once you feel comfortable with the documentation and format, it’s time to head to your America’s Best store.
+Once you feel comfortable with the documentation and format, it’s time to head to the America’s Best store.

 Seeing patients for the first time in a new setting can be intimidating.

-In the America’s Best model, it’s nice to know you have a mentor and colleagues within the area that are willing to answer any questions that may arise.
+In the National Vision Doctor of Optometry network, which America’s Best is part of, it’s nice to know you have a mentor and colleagues within the area that are willing to answer any questions that may arise.
 This goes without saying, but having a mentor in the early days is critical to your success.
 The fact that America’s Best made it easy for me find a mentor, made that first month much more smooth.

 This is also a great time to identify your local referral centers and build an open communication with them.

-During this time, all new optometrists are scheduled for a 3-day meeting at the National Vision, Inc. retail support center.
+During this time, all new optometrists are scheduled for a 3-day meeting at the National Vision, Retail Support Center.

-This is the perfect opportunity to get to know your employer’s culture and meet the individuals that will be supporting you while practicing in a satellite store.
-You will also be educated on products and supplies that are held and sold within the store, so you can identify options that best fit each patient’s vision care needs.
+This is the perfect opportunity to get to know the organization’s culture and meet the individuals that will be supporting you while practicing in a satellite store.
+You will also be educated on products and supplies that are held and sold within the store, so you can identify options that best fit each patient’s vision care needs to make accurate recommendations.

 Because so many colleagues attend this meeting, you have an opportunity to develop countless new lines of communication.
 During the first month, it’s all about feeling comfortable in your setting, and it’s certainly comforting to know the company is supporting you.
 National Vision does a great job with that.

-This is the time when you can learn the most about your office and build a good foundation with your technicians, opticians, and General Manager.
+This is the time when you can learn the most about your office and build a good foundation with the technicians, opticians, and General Manager.

 Working with highly-trained technicians, you have autonomy in deciding what pre-screening procedures are needed to be most successful.